Lin-0096/oracle-free-vps-dev-setup/README.md

 # oracle-free-vps-dev-setup
-A step-by-step guide to set up a free Debian VPS on Oracle Cloud for C/C++ development using VS Code.
+A step-by-step guide to set up a free Debian VPS on Oracle Cloud for C development using VS Code.

 # Oracle Free VPS for C Development